Introvert friendly - York Wedding Photographer

 Almost ten years later, I started photographing weddings.

-I noticed that people aren’t too dissimilar to those shy and elusive otters.
-When they feel relaxed and unwatched… they reveal their natural behaviour and can have such fun!
+I noticed people aren’t dissimilar to shy and elusive otters.
+When they feel relaxed and unwatched… they reveal their natural behaviour and have such fun!

 What else do you need to know?

-Everlasting love and happiness – and a few other things are available too – you can find out on my info page.
+Everlasting love and happiness – bawk! – and a few other things are available in addition – you can find out on my info page, but I always include the high resolution digital files with every wedding.